|

 1 can stewed tomatoes

-8 ounces rigatoni pasta, cooked al dente and rinsed with hot water
+8 ounces rigatoni pasta, cooked al dente

 1/2 pint sour cream